Open PCA Pump Artifacts

 This document presents a draft of a safety case for the Open PCA Pump driven, in large part, by hazards identified in the US FDA Guidance on Infusion Pumps.
 The safety case is built using the NOR-STA assurance case tool.

 The assurance case document can also be viewed directly (read only mode) in the web-based NOR-STA tool.

 - Open PCA Assurance Case Report (.pdf)

-A full release of the assurance case is expected in late 2018.
+A full release of the assurance case is expected at a later date.

 Open PCA Pump Implementation

 The Open PCA Pump Project provides two ways to experiment with pump implementations.
 The KSU Sireum framework is used to automatically generate source-level interfaces and communication infrastructure, and developers can use Sireum to (a) implement the internal behaviors of components (or these can be autogenerated from BLESS) and (b) simulate the behavior of the entire pump.
 The simulation prototype provides an operator interface graphical user interface and demonstration interfaces for seeding various types of faults and safety-related events.